-The 6121 Chet Atkins model, released at the same time, looked like a solid body, but was actually more of a small, semi-hollow version of the 6120.
-Underneath the cap, the mahogany body was extensively routed.
+The 6121 Chet Atkins model, released at the same time, followed the Jet model: it looked like a solid body, but underneath the cap, the mahogany body was extensively routed.

 By 1959 western trim had gone off into the sunset.
 Both models had switched from block markers to "humped block" markers in 1957 to semi-circle markers (also called neo-classic or thumbnail markers ) thereafter.
 Pickups changed from DeArmonds to "FilterTron" pickups and the G brand was gone.
 Other than the Chet Atkins models, the 1955 line-up consisted of: